aspose-slides/Aspose.Slides-Documentation/python-net/developer-guide/presentation-slide/access-slide-in-presentation/_index.md

 # Instantiates a Presentation object that represents a presentation file
 with slides.Presentation(path + "AccessSlides.pptx") as presentation:
-    # Get a slide's reference through its index
+    # Gets a slide's reference through its index
     slide = presentation.slides[0]
 ```